netbox-community/netbox-chart/README.md

 * NetBox has been updated to 3.6.4, but older 3.5+ versions should still work (this is not tested or supported, however).
 * **Potentially breaking changes:**
+  * The `extraContainers` setting has been renamed `sidecars` to match conventions.
+  * The `extraInitContainers` setting has been renamed `initContainers` to match conventions.
+  * The `metricsEnabled` setting has been renamed `metrics.enabled` to match conventions.
+  * The `serviceMonitor` setting has been moved to `metrics.serviceMonitor` to match conventions.
   * The `jobResultRetention` setting has been renamed `jobRetention` to match the change in NetBox 3.5.
   * The `remoteAuth.backend` setting has been renamed `remoteAuth.backends` and is now an array.
   * The `remoteAuth.autoCreateUser` setting now defaults to `false`.